Olapic/angular-notify/README.md

 Call `config` to set the default configuration options for angular-notify.
 The following options may be specified in the given object:

 * `duration` - The default duration (in milliseconds) of each message.
 A duration of 0 will prevent messages from closing automatically.
-* `startTop` - The Y pixel value where messages will be shown.
-* `verticalSpacing` - The number of pixels that should be reserved between messages vertically.
 * `templateUrl` - The default message template.
 * `position` - The default position of each message.  `center`, `left` and `right` are the supported values.
 * `container` - The default element that contains each notification.
 Defaults to `document.body`.